Skip to main content

 PERONI, C., DEVITT, C. and FAAS, D., Workers' Experiences in Non-Profit and For-Profit Managed Asylum Systems: A Comparative Analysis of Italy and Ireland, International Journal of Comparative Sociology, 2025 Journal Article, 2025

-TRINIDAD, A.C. and FAAS, D., Personal Networks and their Impact on the Class Conditions and Life Chances of Migrant Nurses in Ireland, European Societies, 2025 Journal Article, 2025
+TRINIDAD, A.C. and FAAS, D., Familial Ties and their Impact on the Class Conditions of Migrant Nurses in the Republic of Ireland, European Societies, 2025 Journal Article, 2025

 FOLEY, A., FAAS, D. and DARMODY, M., Parental School Choice in Post-Secular Ireland: Insights from Irish Primary Schools, Irish Educational Studies, 2024 Journal Article, 2024